tyrauber/mongodb-rails3-tutorial/README.md

-# Rails 3 / MongoDB Tutorial
+# MongoDB, Rails 3 Sample Application and Tutorial

-The purpose of this tutorial is to show step-by-step how to build a Rails 3 Application using MongoDB and MongoMapper.
+The purpose of this tutorial is to provide step-by-step instruction on how to build a Rails 3 Application using MongoDB and MongoMapper.

 MongoDB is a NoSQL database that can be used as a replacement for SqlLite, MySQL, Postgresql or other sql databases.
 NoSQL is a great alternative for web applications where scalability is required or data must be grouped together in greater numbers than the hard limits applied by sql-based databases.